-Parameter Location Depths (ft) Frequency Duration Condition No. Bypassed natural river just upstream and downstream from the mouth of Ole Creek 1 Hourly Ongoing 4.4.4 Oil & Grease Record amounts of oil, grease and hydraulic fluids used n/a Weekly Ongoing for the term of the license 4.6.6g Sumps Surface and bottom At least weekly (visual) At least three months (test) Ongoing for the term of the license 4 6.5a Trans-former deck Drains Daily during icy conditions Ongoing for the term of the license 4.6.4d Oil tanks, transformers, other oil tanks >100 gallons n/a At least weekly Ongoing for the term of the license 4.6.6c Fuel hoses, oil drums, oil & fuel transfet valves and fittings. n/a Weekly Ongoing for the term of the license 4.6.6d Oil-water separators n/a Periodically test oil stop valves Ongoing for the term of the license 4.6.3a Oil-water separators n/a Regularly prior to cleaning Ongoing for the term of the license 4.6.3c
+Parameter Location Depths (ft) Frequency Duration Condition No. Bypassed natural river just upstream and downstream from the mouth of Ole Creek 1 Hourly Ongoing 4.4.4 Oil & Grease Record amounts of oil, grease and hydraulic fluids used n/a Weekly Ongoing for the term of the license 4.6.6h Sumps Surface and bottom At least weekly (visual) At least three months (test) Ongoing for the term of the license 4.6.5a Oil tanks, transformers, other oil tanks >100 gallons n/a At least weekly Ongoing for the term of the license 4.6.6c Fuel hoses, oil drums, oil & fuel transfer valves and fittings. n/a Weekly Ongoing for the term of the license 4.6.6d Oil-water separators n/a Periodically test oil stop valves Ongoing for the term of the license 4.6.3a Oil-water separators n/a Regularly prior to cleaning Ongoing for the term of the license 4.6.3c

 - 4) All water quality monitoring shall meet accepted standards for data quality.
-The monitoring plan shall include monitoring and data evaluation procedures and objectives that ensure data quality.
-Data quality procedures shall be consistent with United States Environmental Protection Agency and Ecology guidance on this subject. - 5) The monitoring plan shall be updated annually by amendment to reflect any changes in monitoring parameters, schedule, or methodology These amendments, or a notification of no change, shall be included in the Annual Report further described below in condition 4.8.6 and in Section 14.2.6 of the Settlement Agreement.
-Ecology will provide its revisions and approval for the monitoring plan within three (3) months of receipt of the amendment. - 6) Data from all water quality monitoring shall be summarized and reported in a format approved by Ecology and submitted annually The monitoring report shall include sample dates, times, locations, and results.
+The monitoring plans shall include monitoring and data evaluation procedures and objectives that ensure data quality.
+Data quality procedures shall be consistent with United States Environmental Protection Agency and Ecology guidance on this subject. - 5) The monitoring plans shall be updated annually by amendment to reflect any changes in monitoring parameters, schedule, or methodology.
+These amendments, or a notification of no change, shall be included in the Annual Report further described below in condition 4.8.6 and in Section 14.2.6 of the Settlement Agreement.
+Ecology will provide its revisions and approval for the WQMP within three (3) months after receipt of an amendment. - 6) Data from all water quality monitoring shall be summarized and reported in a format approved by Ecology and submitted annually.
+The monitoring report shall include sample dates, times, locations, and results.
 Any exceedances of numeric state water quality standards as well as any deviation from the flow requirements found in this Certification-Order shall be highlighted.
-The report shall be included in the Annual Report provided to FERC as described in Section 14 2.6 of the Settlement Agreement; provided that if Ecology determines that the format of the Annual Report does not meet Ecology's needs, the Licensee shall modify or supplement the report so that it is acceptable to Ecology.
+The report shall be included in the Annual Report provided to FERC as described in Section 14.2.6 of the Settlement Agreement; provided that if Ecology determines that the format of the Annual Report does not meet Ecology's needs, the Licensee shall modify or supplement the report so that it is acceptable to Ecology.
 Data reports shall be submitted to Ecology's, Water Quality Program, Southwest Regional Office.

 - 7) The Licensee may request to modify or eliminate parts of the monitoring program after a minimum of the ongoing monitoring requirements or a period of five (5) years of reliable data collection following issuance of the new license.
-Modifications to this monitoring schedule can be requested by submitting to Ecology reasons for the modifications along with a modified monitoring plan. - 8) A more rigorous water quality sampling program for the parameters listed in Table 2 or additional parameters may be required by Ecology if necessary to protect water quality in the future based on monitoring results, regulatory changes, changes in project operations and/or requirements of TMDLs, or to otherwise provide reasonable assurance of compliance with state water quality standards.
+Modifications to this monitoring schedule can be requested by submitting to Ecology reasons for the modifications along with a modified Water Quality Monitoring Plan. - 8) A more rigorous water quality sampling program for the parameters listed in Table 2 or additional parameters may be required by Ecology if necessary to protect water quality in the future based on monitoring results, regulatory changes, changes in Project operations and/or requirements of TMDLs, or to otherwise provide reasonable assurance of compliance with state water quality standards.